huaihuaiweng/CS6400-project/README.md

 \\
 ```
 ### Data Preprocessing
-To add files into the vector and relational Databases:
+To initialize files into the vector and relational Databases:
 1. Run the cells in relational_db_upload.ipynb
 2. Run the cells in relational_paper_db.ipynb